Feeding therapy is an approach that uses a range of evidence-based strategies to help take the stress out of mealtimes.

 Does your child have a limited food intake or swallowing difficulties?

-Overcome challenges and create positive mealtime experiences.
+Overcome fussy eaters and other challenges and create positive mealtime experiences.

 Experience with complex needs, developmental delay or disability.